-- Back up in order to maintain your safe space.
+- Move in order to maintain your safe space.

-- If that’s not possible, scan the person up and down and make sure the person sees you doing it; this sends a message that you are aware and prepared.
+- If that’s not possible, such as in an elevator or crowded public transit, scan the person up and down and make sure the person sees you doing it; this sends a message that you are aware and prepared.

 - Be aware of anyone who seems charming.

 - Especially when you are at an ATM, you must not let anyone enter your space.
 This is a time when you want to be very territorial.